How to Spot a Fake Cuban Cigar

 Then, in 1994, another stamp made its way to the cigar boxes.
 This new stamp read: Habanos s. a.
 Of course, the name of the cigar company was stamped after this.
 Before this, namely between 1985 and 1994, the name was simply Cubatabaco.
 Today, however, you’ll see the boxes marked as Totalmente a Mano.

 Finally, the stamp on the bottom of the cigar box should also include two ink marks.
 Think of it as a kind of secret code.
 These marks tell industry-insiders which of the country’s factories made the cigars.
-And the other number indicates is the month and the year when the cigars were boxed (see below).
+And the other number shows is the month and the year when the cigars were boxed (see below).

 Beware of ‘Barber Pole’ Cigars